 SoftEther vs. WireGuard

 It is hard to compare WireGuard and SoftEther.
-The first one has chosen the simplicity path implementing the “less is more” principle, while the second one integrates more features than any other VPN protocol and it may be regarded as a super VPN technology.
+The first one has chosen the simplicity path implementing the “less is more” principle.
+In contrast, the second one integrates more features than any other VPN protocol, and it may be regarded as a super VPN technology.

 Again, time will tell which of these protocols will benefit from larger adoption.

 PPTP (Point to Point Tunneling Protocol) is an outdated VPN protocol known to have security issues.
 It is no longer supported on iOS and macOS.
 By design, the SoftEther server does not offer the possibility to connect to it using the PPTP protocol, probably for the same reasons.